If you’re interested in holistic health and wellness, it’s hard not to have some knowledge of mindfulness.

 What Does Mindfulness in Speech Therapy Look Like?

-Mindfulness training may benefit persons who stutter through improving sensory feedback and attentional focus believed to be necessary for fluent speech production (Boyle, 2011).
+A 2011 study by MP Boyle found that mindfulness training may benefit people who stutter through improving sensory feedback and attentional focus believed to be necessary for fluent speech production.

 Ideas for Mindfulness and Speech Therapy